Inquisitive-Learners/lessons-content/science-and-technology/year-3/our-human-skeleton/our-human-skeleton.md

 NSW Syllabus:
 1. ST2-SCI-01 (uses information to investigate the solar system and the effects of energy on living, physical and geological systems)

-SUGGESTED ANSWERS:
-Activity QjQXr3unPtUB:
-  1. The spine is sometimes called the "backbone" due to its location being in the back.
-  2. The clavicle is often called a 'collarbone' due to its location being near the 'collar' region on the body.

-Activity D0Z7kKLFBXSn:
-  1. Spine
-     (Table position: Row 2, Column 1)
-  2. I am grateful for my spine because it supports me to stand up.
-     (Table position: Row 2, Column 2)
-  3. Ribcage
-     (Table position: Row 3, Column 1)
-  4. I am grateful for my ribcage because it protects my heart and lungs.
-     (Table position: Row 3, Column 2)
-  5. Skull
-     (Table position: Row 4, Column 1)
-  6. I am grateful for my skull because it protects my brain.
-     (Table position: Row 4, Column 2)
-  7. Pelvis
-     (Table position: Row 5, Column 1)
-  8. I am grateful for my pelvis because it supports my body's weight.
-     (Table position: Row 5, Column 2)

-Activity gwpeghL4W40e:
-  1. Why did this happen to me?
-     (Table position: Row 2, Column 2)
-  2. Sad and frustrated because I can't run or play with my friends.
-     (Table position: Row 2, Column 3)
-  3. Worried because I can't do my job of supporting Jessie's body anymore.
-     (Table position: Row 3, Column 3)
-  4. I care about healing quickly so that I can support Jessie again.
-     (Table position: Row 3, Column 4)

-Activity 68qF9Gh11t7d:
-  1. Our skeleton is like a tree because they both grow over time.
-  2. Our skeleton is like a chair because it supports our body and helps us stay upright, just like a chair supports someone when they sit on it.
-  3. Our skeleton is like a house because it protects things inside it.
-For example, a skeleton protects organs and a house protects the people inside from the weather.

-Activity NjsMEQjwVyx9:
-  1. I now know that the skull and the ribcage protect our heart and lungs.
-  2. I was surprised to find out that the clavicle was the most common bone to break because it seemed really strong to me.

-Activity o3XzCWkHpkbB:
-  1. If my skeleton went on strike I would not be able to stand up.
-  2. I do not want my skeleton to go on strike because I would not be able to walk.

-Activity 2tA9YjsjZcS4:
-  1. My spine feels bumpy, hard and flexible.

-My skull feels smooth, hard and solid.

-My ribcage feels hard, bony and fragile.

 DETAILED ACTIVITIES:
 ACTIVITY 1:
-Activity ID: o3XzCWkHpkbB
-Section ID: Y5GTScCBhJs0
 Description: Students watch the video A Skeleton's Rant about a skeleton who goes on strike because he is fed up of not being appreciated.
 It is recommended that students watch the video twice.
 After the first watch, check students' understanding of